‘The Conners’ Fans React To Dan’s Latest Heartbreak As Katey Sagal Returns For Surprising Scene

 In comments to a photo from the scene posted to the official Conners Instagram page, fans reacted to the heartbreaking scene.

-“I love them together,” one fan wrote of dan and Louise.
+“I love them together,” one fan wrote of Dan and Louise.
 “He deserves to have a second chance at love!”

 “Didn’t like Louise with someone else,” another added.
 “My heart broke for Dan.”